-For purposes of occupant load calculation, occupancies required by Table 1004.1.2 to use gross floor area calculations shall a. be permitted to use net floor areas to determine the total occupant load.
+For purposes of occupant load calculation, occupancies required by Table 1004.1.2 to use gross floor area calculations shall be permitted to use net floor areas to determine the total occupant load.

-Where approved by the building official, the classification of buildings and other structures as Risk Category III or IV based on b. their quantities of toxic, highly toxic or explosive materials is permitted to be reduced to Risk Category II, provided it can be demonstrated by a hazard assessment in accordance with Section 1.5.3 of ASCE 7 that a release of the toxic, highly toxic or explosive materials is not sufficient to pose a threat to the public.

-As designated by the emergency management official having jurisdiction. c.
+Where approved by the building official, the classification of buildings and other structures as Risk Category III or IV based on their quantities of toxic, highly toxic or explosive materials is permitted to be reduced to Risk Category II, provided it can be c.
+As designated by the emergency management official having jurisdiction.